Skip to Content

 • Tasmanian Gourmet Sampler - Private Tour

-Day 16.
+Day 13.
 Launceston.
-After breakfast leave the unsurpassed beauty of Tasmania's East Coast and make your way into the picturesque northern Tasmania wine region, home to the state-of-the-art winery Josef Chromy situated in the estates' original 1880s homestead.
-Your guides will take you through the history of Josef Chromy Wines, introduce you to the ampelography vineyard and showcase their traditional method of sparkling before heading back to the cellar door for a wine-tasting flight and a two-course lunch of fine Tasmanian produce with matched wines in the Josef Chromy Wines Restaurant.
-Visit the scenic Cataract Gorge, where the South Esk River forces its way through sheer rocky cliffs before your guide bids you farewell either at your accommodation or the airport.
+After breakfast, depart the unsurpassed beauty of Tasmania's East Coast and travel into the picturesque northern Tasmanian wine region, home to the state-of-the-art Josef Chromy winery set within an original 1880s homestead.
+The guides provide an introduction to the history of Josef Chromy Wines, the ampelography vineyard, and the traditional sparkling-wine method.
+A return to the cellar door follows for a wine-tasting flight and a two-course lunch featuring fine Tasmanian produce paired with matching wines in the Josef Chromy Wines Restaurant.

 Media Gallery